nilsso/nilsso.github.io-src/pages/programming/latex/index.md

 Yeah even stupid crap like emoji's work.

-It's common to be entering the repetitive and long commands in $\rm\LaTeX$ that become less of a chore to enter when made into a macro.
+It's common to be entering repetitive and long commands in $\rm\LaTeX$ that become less of a chore to enter when made into a macro.
 For instance when typing up calculus I'd often define a macro to reduce a little bit of tedium.
 So that